AvizNetworks/ncp-sdk-agents/README.md

-# NCP AGENT SDK Examples
+# NCP SDK Agents

 **Learn by doing: hands-on examples for building AI agents with the NCP SDK**

-This repository contains complete, working examples that demonstrate how to build AI agents using the [NCP SDK](https://pypi.org/project/ncp-sdk/0.2.4/).
+This repository contains complete, working examples that demonstrate how to build AI agents using the [NCP SDK](https://docs.google.com/document/d/1dge4J665P3SigTRK3RAHm0sZ1U3niYx6XwpatqoJC14/edit?tab=t.0#heading=h.49a6698begdo).
 Each example is designed to teach specific concepts while providing production-ready code you can learn from.

 ---